lavishay-technion/ansible_shallow/01_setup/README.md

 - `cd` to 99_misc/setup/docker
 - Execute `docker compose up -d` command to setup environment
-- Log in to ansible host container with : `docker compose exec -it ansible-host /bin/bash`
+- Log in to Ansible host container with :
+    - `docker compose exec -it ansible-host /bin/bash`
     - You'll be logged as `root` user, something that is not production environment possible, but should be fine in Lab environment
-- Install all needed packages for ansible to work
+- Install all needed packages for Ansible to work
 - Create automation folder `/ansible`
 - Setup version control and save it to remote repository
 - Edit `hosts.ini` file